UK net migration up with Ukraine and Hong Kong arrivals

 It is considered a major setback for Prime Minister Rishi Sunak who has been under pressure to deliver a 2019 Tory manifesto pledge to cut net migration.

-Appearing on ITV's This Morning, Mr Sunak acknowledged the numbers were "too high" but denied they were out of control.
+Appearing on ITV's This Morning, Mr Sunak said the numbers were "too high" but denied they were out of control.

 In 2022, an estimated 1.2 million people arrived in the UK, and 557,000 emigrated, the ONS said.